cosmicpython/book/outline.md

 C. alternatives

+# Book Outline (new):

-Chapter 1 - the joy of domain modelling, and why do we always make it so hard for ourselves? tdd kata, allocation, models, maybe stateful vs stateless models, use cases / service functions?
+1. Chapter 1 - the joy of domain modelling, and why do we always make it so hard for ourselves?

+  tdd kata, allocation, models, maybe stateful vs stateless models, use cases / service functions?

-Chapter 2 - testing techniques: mocks vs dependency injection (?) with snakes and ladders we had the dice example, might be nice to find some parallel here Chapter 3 - ports and adapters part 1: unit of work + repository patterns how do we persist our pure python models? could be two chapters tbh also cover bootsrap.py
+2. Chapter 2 - testing techniques: mocks vs dependency injection (?)

+  with snakes and ladders we had the dice example, might be nice to find some parallel here

+3. Chapter 3 - ports and adapters part 1: unit of work + repository patterns

+  how do we persist our pure python models? could be two chapters tbh also cover bootsrap.py

-Chapter 4 - CQRS -- ui to show list of shipments and allocation state. discuss n+1 problem, maybe even do a couple of perf. analyses Chapter 5 - commands and events, message bus needs an example use case -- cancel shipment?  set all order states to unallocated in one transaction, trigger reallocates in separate handlers? also show how we tie events to the unit of work
+4. Chapter 4 - CQRS -- ui to show list of shipments and allocation state.

+  discuss n+1 problem, maybe even do a couple of perf. analyses

+5. Chapter 5 - commands and events, message bus

+  needs an example use case -- cancel shipment?  set all order states to unallocated in one transaction, trigger reallocates in separate handlers? also show how we tie events to the unit of work

-Appendix 1: proof is in the pudding, swapping out the database for, eg, filesystem (too silly?)
+6. Appendix 1: proof is in the pudding, swapping out the database for, eg, filesystem (too silly?)
-Appendix 2: dependency injection with and without a framework Appendix 3: 12-factor env vars and config?
+7. Appendix 2: dependency injection with and without a framework
+8. Appendix 3: 12-factor env vars and config?

 TODO TOPICS:

-  event sourcing?
+* event sourcing?
-  events as an integration too for (reactive) microservices?
+* events as an integration tool for (reactive) microservices?